johnpapa/vscode-peacock/README.md

 - Change the color of [Affected Elements](#Affected-Elements) (see `peacock.affect*` in the [Settings](#Settings) section) to
   - [user defined color](#Input-Formats)
   - a random color
-  - the primary color for angular, vue, or react
 - Select a user-defined color from your [Favorite Colors](#Favorite-Colors)
 - Save a user-defined color with the [Save Favorite Color](#Save-Favorite-Color)
 - [Adjust the coloring of affected elements](#Element-Adjustments) by making them slightly darker or lighter to provide a subtle visual contrast between them